 - Transfer the buns to a wire rack and let them cool completely.

-- The buns will stay fresh in a sealed plastic bag for up to 3 days or they may be frozen for up to a month and defrosted at room temperature.
+- The buns will stay fresh in a sealed plastic bag for up to 2 days and refrigerated for up to 4 days.

 - We recommend measuring the flour in grams to be as accurate as possible.